aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 :::tip

-Your public FullNode will be connected to the Aptos devnet with a REST endpoint accessible on your computer at localhost:8080.
+Your public FullNode will be connected to the Aptos devnet with a REST endpoint accessible on your computer at localhost:8080, if you follow the default setup in this document.
+To connect to AIT3 or other network, make sure you replace all necessary info.

 :::